GregRoques/new-portfolio-site/README.md

 In the below video, I discuss the functionality of an Instagram widget I created for my photography page, including how to generate a long term token granting access to your Instagram account's user and media information using Facebook for Developers.

 While I have included the widget in my project's build, I am unsure if I will activate it.
-I am not doing freelance photography these days (new city, pandemic) and have set my privacy settings to private (Instagram only grants valid tokens to public accounts).
+I am not doing freelance photography these days (new city, pandemic, etc.) and have set my privacy settings to private (Instagram only grants valid tokens to public accounts).
+More on all this in the video below.

-You can find an additional folder with a copy of the widget's scripts in my site directory outside of the frontend and backend folders.

 [![Instagram Widget demo video](./frontend/public/ReadMeImages/readMe_Instagram2.png)](https://youtu.be/KMnqWYsYokA)